patelp320/options-scanner/README.md

    `SCAN_ALL=true`, it will attempt to call `fetch_all_symbols()`.
 Without external data this function returns an empty list; you can populate it manually or load a CSV of optionable stocks if desired.
 5. **Execution:**  The script prints proposed trades to the console.
+At startup it performs a **pre‑market scan** using free `yfinance` data to compute simple momentum and relative‑volume metrics, assigns a rudimentary confidence score and prints a list of "GO" cards.
+Each card shows the trade description, confidence score, risk level and estimated max gain/loss.
+This approximates the "Best‑of‑Best" watchlist described in the outline.
+After printing the GO cards, it runs the standard scan and reinforcement‑learning update.
+The script does *not* execute any trades; it merely surfaces ideas for manual review.
+If you decide to integrate with a broker API to place trades automatically, ensure you implement appropriate safeguards and obtain explicit confirmation before execution to comply with your broker’s terms and relevant regulations.
-It does *not* execute any trades.
+   *not* execute any trades.
 If you decide to integrate with a broker API to place trades automatically, ensure you implement appropriate safeguards and obtain explicit confirmation before execution to comply with your broker’s